KelticDanor/xmp-SIDevo/README.md

 ### Change Log
-v4.1a
+v4.2
-- libsidplayfp library updated to 2.5.0a2
+- libsidplayfp library updated to 2.5.0
+- Added "Add Fade-out to duration" to fade options
+- Added "Fetch only current Sub-song STIL info" in miscellaneous options
+- Song length duration now retrieved as milliseconds and rounded up by default

 v4.0
 - Initial new release